Vyacheslav Kim: Early career

-In 1990, he founded the Konovalov’s Ophthalmology Clinic in cooperation with his partner.
+1990: Kim co-founded Konovalov's Ophthalmology Clinic in partnership with his colleague.

-1996–2004 – retail business and electronic equipment distribution at ALTAIR JSC, Asia Technics LLP, ATG LLP.
+1996–2004 – He engaged in retail business and electronic equipment distribution through companies such as ALTAIR JSC, Asia Technics LLP, and ATG LLP.

-1993–2005 – one of the founders and owners of the country’s largest retailer Planet of Electronics Network of Stores.
+1993–2005 – Kim was one of the founders and owners of the country’s largest retail chain, Planet of Electronics Network of Stores.

-2003–2004 – chairman of the Supervisory Board of the Kazakhstan Association of Manufacturers and Equipment.
+2003–2004 – He served as Chairman of the Supervisory Board of the Kazakhstan Association of Manufacturers and Equipment.

-2004–2005 – president of Asia Technics Group JSC.
+2004–2005 – Kim held the position of President at Asia Technics Group JSC.

-2004–2006 – adviser to the Minister of Economy and Budget Planning of the Republic of Kazakhstan.
+2004–2006 – He was an adviser to the Minister of Economy and Budget Planning of the Republic of Kazakhstan.

-2005–2006 – Managing Director of Economics at Kazakhstan Temir Zholy JSC.
+2005–2006 – Kim was the Managing Director of Economics at Kazakhstan Temir Zholy JSC.

 Kaspi.kz

-In 1993, Vyacheslav Kim opened the Planet of Electronics Store, which became the country’s largest store in less than a decade, but Kim wanted more: he knew that sales could be increased by giving loans to people.
+In 1993, Vyacheslav Kim opened the Planet of Electronics Store, which became the country's largest store in less than a decade, but Kim wanted more: he knew that sales could be increased by giving loans to people.
 After the USSR collapsed, Kazakhstan was going through difficult times: per capita GDP was contracting from 1990 until 2000.
 Stores could not give their own loans, so they began to buy banking organizations.
 In 2002, Vyacheslav Kim made a deal with the newly privatized local Bank Kaspiyskiy.
 However, it was not so easy to combine trade and lending.
 The entrepreneur began seeking investment partners who might help him, and learned about the Baring Vostok Fund, which acquired a stake in the company.
 This led to Mikheil Lomtadze joining the management team in 2007, who together with Vyacheslav Kim transformed Kaspi to the biggest Kazakhstan fintech company.

 The value of his stake in Kaspi.kz after successful Kaspi.kz IPO on the London Stock Exchange in October 2020 was estimated by Bloomberg at $1.9 billion.

 On February 21, 2020, president of Kazakhstan Kassym-Jomart Tokayev held a meeting with Vyacheslav Kim and Chairman of the Kaspi.kz Board Mikhail Lomtadze, at which discussions addressed the digital service development strategy, prospects for e-commerce growth in Kazakhstan and the Company’s plans to support small and medium-sized businesses.
 The President emphasized the importance of using technological innovations in Kaspi.kz activities.
 One year later, on February 26, 2021, President of Kazakhstan Kassym-Jomart Tokayev held a second meeting with the Kaspi.kz founders Vyacheslav Kim and Mikheil Lomtadze during which promising areas of joint activity of the state bodies and Kaspi.kz were identified, including in the development of non-cash payments in Kazakhstan.
-The next meeting took place on May 31, 31, 2022, at which the president discussed the promising plans of Kaspi.kz fintech company development.
+The next meeting took place on May 31, 2022, at which the president discussed the promising plans of Kaspi.kz fintech company development.
+In the next meeting held on January 25, 2024 the President congratulated Kaspi.kz cofounders with their successful IPO at NASDAQ.
+Their discussions covered prospects and opportunities for enhancing the country's economic situation along with strategies for attracting new investors from across the globe to Kazakhstan.